 Promoting cross-team relations might seem unintuitive.
-After all, if the two teams are not directly related, then there doesn’t seem to be much of a reason to promote cross-team learning.
-But there are great boons to introducing your team members to their counterparts in different regions or areas of expertise.
+After all, there doesn’t seem to be much of a reason to promote cross-team learning if the two teams are not directly related.
+However, there are great boons to introducing your team members to their counterparts in different regions or areas of expertise.

 First and foremost, your employees gain a valuable perspective when they meet other branches of your organization because it prompts them to look at their work from another angle.
 For example, tech teams might learn from non-tech teams because they see their products from the perspective of a layperson.
 Introducing teams from two different regions can also open their eyes to new tactics and strategies that each team can then apply to their own work.

 Speaking of learning, cross-team matching plays a huge part in the onboarding process, especially for work-from-home hires.
 Remote work can change the typical onboarding checklist.
 The team can’t casually take the new members out to lunch as they might have before, but that doesn’t mean new hires have to be left in the dark.
-Matching new employees with more experienced members of the team through a formal mentorship program or even informal coffee chats provide a valuable chance for new folks to learn about the org and how it works.
-In fact, remote onboarding might even give new hires to interact with colleagues that they might have never crossed paths with the office.
+Matching new employees with more experienced members of the team through a formal mentorship program or even informal coffee chats provides a valuable chance for new folks to learn about the org and how it works.
+In fact, remote onboarding might even give new hires the opportunity to interact with colleagues whom they might have never crossed paths with in the office.

 For global teams, communication across borders can give employees a deeper cultural understanding because they get the chance to learn about and then respect other cultures.
 Through this process, learning how to communicate with people from all around the world makes employees more open-minded and empathetic.